 ⦿ REMOTE TRIGGER

 Bring plenty of batteries for your cameras.
 Chargers as well.
-For international trips, don't forget power converters.
+For international trips, don't forget power converters or adapters.
 Don't forget to carry a spare internal battery for your DSLR.
 Check your user manual for size and type.

 We don't use a lot of filters, but a Circular Polarizer and a 3- and 6-stop ND Filter are our favorites.
 Our choice of ND filters is a 3–6 and 10 stop.
 We love Breakthrough filters!

 ⦿ LENS CLEANING CLOTH